Last updated on July 11th, 2021 at 08:21 am

 The porters will earn maybe half of that in a year.
 Only a little more (or sometimes less) than you probably paid for your Kilimanjaro climb.

-I wouldn’t have made it up the mountain without them and I find that most people who have climbed Kili are happy to tip the recommended amounts.
+I wouldn’t have made it up the mountain without them and I find that most people (who have actually climbed Kili) are happy to tip the recommended amounts.

-You may be sent different amounts from your tour operator, but the ones above are the general guidelines, set by an NGO, not a ‘must do’ or a legal obligation and you can, realistically tip what you want and what you think your guides ‘deserve’.
+You may be sent different amounts from your tour operator, but the ones above are the general guidelines, set by an official NGO.

 The Tipping Ceremony